Tips on where to live in Perthby Jim Heath

 What kind of Perth house?

-If you've never lived anywhere in Australia, please read the discussion in Is bigger really better?
-The great house-size divide.
-Aussies from many backgrounds talking about their houses and what matters to them about their location.
+If you've never lived anywhere in Australia, here are a few snips from a blog discussion where Aussies from many backgrounds talk about their houses and what matters to them about their location.
 Most of the comments come from Sydney, but apply to Perth as well.

 "I think that your location speaks more to your priorities than anything else.
 We've recently moved to the suburbs from the inner-city into a 4br federation house on 800 sqm.
 The kids love the backyard and I love spending time in it with them."